These people do it all! They’re responsible for every event, decision, and penny donated. They truly make this organization grow!

 Building communities is no easy task, and these beautiful people handle the day-to-day activities that keep food flowing and keep the bridges in tact.

 Kenda Templeton, M.A.F.S., M.B.A.

-Kenda is the Operations Manager of PUENTES providing support throughout the organization on various tasks.
-Kenda moved from Chicago to the East Bay in 2000, and now her and her husband call Linden home.
+Kenda is the Executive Director of PUENTES, providing oversight and support throughout the organization on various programs and projects.
+Kenda moved from Chicago to the East Bay in 2000, and she and her husband now call Linden home.
 She attended San Joaquin Delta College, UC Berkeley, and recently received a Dual Masters Degree in Food Studies & MBA from Chatham University in Pittsburgh, PA.
 Kenda enjoys tennis, fantasy football, and spending time with her husband and dogs.

 Dr. Gene E. Bigler is an international consultant, writer and lecturer.
 After retiring from the U.S. Department of State in 2005, he returned to the University of the Pacific to serve as University Professor-Practitioner of International Relations until 2012.
 He first became committed to supporting the struggle for a better quality of life in the community when he marched with Cesar Chavez as a student at Pacific in the mid-1960s.
 After earning an M.A. and Ph.D. at Johns Hopkins, his career alternated between academic, private sector and government approaches to understanding and achieving sustainability, almost equally divided between the U.S. and work abroad.
 As acting U.S. Chargé D’Affaires in Panama at the start of the new century, he welcomed Jeremy Terhune to the Peace Corps experience that inspired the formation of PUENTES.
 Several years later the two reconnected in Stockton, where Bigler joined the Board just in time to help start the Boggs Tract Community Farm and become the organization’s specialist in grant writing.